kisslinux/kisslinux.github.io/pages/package-system.md

 ### `nostrip`

-The `nostrip` file is an empty file which is used to tell the package manager to **not** strip the compiled package files of debug symbols etc. The only requirement is that this file exist, it does not need to contain any information.
+The `nostrip` file is an empty file which is used to tell the package manager to **not** strip the compiled package files of debug symbols etc. The only requirement is that this file exist; it does not need to contain any information.

 ### `patches/*`